Fall 2025

 Passing Grade: 50%

-This course is a Pathway to the following full-time programs:
+This course is a Pathway to the following full-time program:

 Course Code: BAKE 111